Food history from the year you were born

 2019: Fake meat becomes ubiquitous

-Faux meats, like those from Impossible Foods and Beyond Meat, started to become widely available in 2019.
-Mainstream fast-food joints including Burger King, White Castle, and Dunkin Donuts started offering vegan burgers and other plant-based products to their increasingly health-conscious customers.
+Faux meats, like those from Impossible Foods and Beyond Meat, became widely available in 2019.
+Mainstream fast-food joints including Burger King, White Castle, and Dunkin' started offering vegan burgers and other plant-based products to their increasingly health-conscious customers.

 2020: Pandemic changes how we eat

 The COVID-19 pandemic drastically changed how Americans ate in 2020.
-People started spending significantly less money eating out than before due to stay-at-home orders.
-They also coped with food shortages at the grocery store, and began churning out loaf after loaf of homemade bread while stuck at home.
+People started spending significantly less money eating out due to stay-at-home orders.
+They also coped with food shortages at the grocery store and began churning out loaf after loaf of homemade bread while stuck at home.

 You may also like: Most fast food friendly states in America

 2021: A rise in online food orders and food delivery apps